Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I just leave my dry stems in the plants/gardens to mark where they will be for next year or till you garden clean up and can locate them.
 My lilies and peppers and cherry/pear tomatoes share the same garden and flourish greatly since we stuck them there.
 Something must come from the one that gives to the other.
 They are both fantastic.

 Some lilies bloom only once and then die down.
 These are called day lilies.
 Others like the stella d'oro types will continue to bloom provided you pick off the dead flowers.
-In each case let them die down.
-You can clip the very dry plant material if you find it unsightly.
-Good luck.
-When in doubt check with a nursery, or fellow gardner.

 I am looking for information about how to grow lilies.